-The Internet's "airwaves" are becoming more and more crowded each and every day, making it harder for your target audience to find your station.
+The Internet's "airwaves" are becoming more and more crowded each and every day, making it harder for your target audience to find your radio station.

 Meanwhile, your potential audience is growing exponentially each and every day, with standalone Internet radios, iPhones, Androids and other smartphones, plus built-in WiFi-enabled radios in homes and automobiles.

-To move your station into the next generation of broadcasting, it is essential for your station to have simple, easy-to-remember (and access) call letters.
+To move your radio station into the next generation of broadcasting, it is essential for your station to have simple, easy-to-remember (and access) call letters.

 Make it easy for your audience to find you — instead of making them key in "TODAY'S FAVORITE HIT MUSIC" — more than 20 characters — all they have to enter is your short, simple callsign, such as "KFHM" — only four characters!
 READ MORE.

 Obtaining call letters for your Internet/Digital radio station is a simple process, but you may still have questions about the procedure and the various benefits to you and your listeners.
 READ MORE.

 Each nation has been allocated a series of callsigns for Internet/Digital Radio stations that operate within their boundaries, with the individual call letters assigned on a first-come, first-served basis by IRUC.
 Aside from the standardized prefix, the station operator may select a 2-, 3- or 4-letter suffix to the callsign (e.g., KLMN).
 READ MORE.